Primate research in 2018

 One vaccine has from the pack.
 Designed by Louis Picker and American colleagues, the vaccine stitches SIV genes into a harmless Trojan horse, cytomegalovirus.
 Picker’s team has given the vaccine to more than 200 monkeys and then “challenged” them with injections of a particularly nasty strain of SIV.
-All told, 55% of the animals became temporarily infected and then completely controlled the virus for years or even cleared it from their system completely.
-However, they have yet to nail down the immune responses that explain the vaccine’s success, and they also can’t explain why it frequently fails.
-However, this year, American . identified with 91% accuracy whether the vaccine injection would protect an animal, offering new ways to tweak the vaccine.
+55% of the animals became temporarily infected and then completely controlled the virus for years or even cleared it from their system completely.
+However, the team have yet to nail down the immune responses that explain the vaccine’s success, and they also cannot explain why it frequently fails.
+This year, American . identified with 91% accuracy whether the vaccine injection would protect an animal, offering new ways to modify vaccines against HIV.

 However, HIV isn’t the only virus subject to non-human primate research.
 We may be a step closer to getting rid of genital herpes for example.
 Two vaccines that are about to go into clinical trials have proven to be safe and effective in guinea pigs and monkeys.

-The production of as many as 1,000 doses of an against Ebola has has already been is underway.
+The production of as many as 1,000 doses of an against Ebola that has already been is underway.

-One more example is in the fight against the Zika virus and in a recent study, a first of its kind to really show how pathogenic Zika can be in infants,.while the devastating developmental damage that Zika infection can cause when children are infected in the womb is abundantly clear, the question remains: what about babies infected shortly after birth?
+One more example is in the fight against the Zika virus.
+In a recent study, a first of its kind to really show how pathogenic Zika can be in infants, while the devastating developmental damage that Zika infection can cause when children are infected in the womb is abundantly clear, the question remains: what about babies infected shortly after birth?
 To gain some insight, researchers infected infant with Zika virus after they were born, and and display atypical behaviour at six months of age.

-And last, but not least among the most remarkable stories of this year regarding non-human primate research is the study of the brain and the spinal cord.
-Unsurprisingly, primate, including humans, have , making monkeys an essential model to understand how the brain functions and to study neuro-degenerative disorders such as Parkinson’s or Alzheimer’s disease.
+And last but not least among the most remarkable stories of this year regarding non-human primate research is the study of the brain and the spinal cord.
+Unsurprisingly, non human primates and humans have , making monkeys a useful model to understand how the brain functions and to study neuro-degenerative disorders such as Parkinson’s or Alzheimer’s disease.